sfeir-open-source/sfeir-school-docker/docs/markdown/70-docker-compose/02-docker-compose-example.md

 Notes:

 Think of docker-compose as :
-- an automated multi-container workflow
+- An automated multi-container workflow
-- a tool for development, testing, CI workflows, and staging environments
+- A tool for development, testing, CI workflows, and staging environments

 Speaker **Thibauld**